Alberto Marí

-Alberto Marí Sánchez (born 11 July 2001) is a Spanish professional footballer who plays as a striker for CD Mirandés, on loan from Valencia CF.
+Alberto Marí Sánchez (born 11 July 2001) is a Spanish professional footballer who plays as a striker.

 Career

 Early career

 Born in Alicante, Valencian Community, Marí began his career with CF Costa Alicante, and moved to Hércules CF for their Infantil squad at the age of 12.
 In 2016, after his older brother had joined Real Valladolid, he moved to the club's youth categories.

 Eibar

 In 2018, Marí again followed his brother's footsteps to SD Eibar.
 After scoring 21 goals with their Juvenil team, he was promoted to the farm team CD Vitoria in Tercera División in 2020.

 Marí made his senior debut on 28 October 2020, starting in a 2–0 away win over CD Basconia.
 He scored his first goal on 28 November, netting the winner in a 1–0 away success over CD Ariznabarra, and finished the season with five goals.

 On 4 June 2021, Marí left Eibar.